-The number of employees who do not state their religions has declined in the past year whilst the number or employees who identify as 'no religion' or 'Christian' has risen.
+The number of employees who do not state their religions or specify 'no religion' has declined slightly in the past year.
+The number or employees who identify as or 'Christian' has fallen with an increase in Hindu, Muslim, and Sikh religions.